-The Interislander and Straitsman shipping services provide freight and passenger links between the North and South Islands through Picton, and cruise ships visit over the summer months.
-The Interislander also has the capacity to carry rail wagons and links the Main Trunk Line between the North and South Island.
-The Trans Scenic passenger train service runs from Picton to Christchurch.
+The Interislander and Bluebridge provide freight and passenger links between the North and South Islands through Picton, and cruise ships typically visit the town over the summer months.
+The Interislander also has the capacity to carry rail wagons on the Aratere and links the Main Trunk Line between the North and South Island.
+The Coastal Pacific passenger train service runs from Picton to Christchurch from spring to autumn.

-An old freezing works site at Shakespeare Bay has been converted into a second port for log export.
+An old freezing works site at Shakespeare Bay has been demolished and converted into a second port for log export.
 Use of methyl bromide as a fumigant at the facility has caused a considerable amount of controversy.
 The Shakespeare Bay port is also used for larger cruise ships that cannot be accomodated at the main Picton port.

 Picton has a museum operated by the Picton Historical Society.
 A modern library and council service centre opened in November 2017.
 Two primary schools serve the area with one in Picton itself and one at Waikawa.
 Up to 2017, St. Josephs School was a Catholic primary school in Picton, however due to falling roll, the school closed in 2017.
 Queen Charlotte College is a co-educational secondary school for the area.
 Endeavour Park provides sports grounds and a pavillion that can be used for local events.